- 1 Alcohol

 - Women – <14 units per week, <3 units per day

-- This limit is higher in women for a physiological reason.
-For the same amount of alcohol ingested, women will have a higher blood alcohol level.
+- For the same amount of alcohol ingested, women will have a higher blood alcohol level.
 This level is related to the % of body fat – which of course for women is higher.

 ‘An Alcohol Problem’: